lgtm-migrator/credify-android-sample/README.md

 )
 ```

-#### Setup language
+#### Setting language

 - It's available from version `v0.1.16`.
-- Using `CredifySDK.instance.setLanguage(language: String)` to setup the language that should be used for the localization in the SDK.
-The `language` is an ISO 639 alpha-2 or alpha-3 language code, or a language subtag up to 8 characters in length.
+- Using `CredifySDK.instance.setLanguage(language: String)` to setup the language that will be used for the localization in the SDK.

 ### Customize theme